 These seasons of life blow in like the autumn breezes and shift with each passing year, but our God remains.

 His Word endures, and “in the midst” of it all, He revives, He reveals and He remembers His mercy on His people.

 We need only press in and seek Him.

 Tending tip: If you find yourself in a season of change or even in the very midst of the enduring season, consider praying a simple verse back to the Lord for the mercy you are needing, borrowing the words of Habakkuk 3:2: “Lord, in the midst of (name your season) would You revive Your mercy?
 In the midst of this season reveal Your mercy to me?
 Remember Your mercy.
 For my good and Your glory.
 Amen.”
 He hears and He answers.

 Get to know God through His Word for yourself.
-Drop your email below and get the Tending journal to guide you to tend your soul by His Word, regardless of the season you find yourself today.
+Drop your email below and get Tools for Tending your soul, a guide to cultivating intimacy with God through His word for yourself.